Aizen

 Key Features

-• Built-in MCP server marketplace
+• MCP server marketplace built into the app

-• Visual Git diff and pull request review
+• Visual Git diff and pull request review with inline diffs

-• GitHub Actions and GitLab CI tracking
+• GitHub Actions and GitLab CI live tracking

-• Voice input and file attachments
+• Voice input and file attachments in agent chat

-• Xcode integration
+• Xcode integration for iOS/macOS development

-• CLI companion
+• CLI companion tool

 • Open source under GPL-3.0